chase-moskal/xiome/legal.md

 email us at hello@xiome.io if you have any questions

-"we", "us", "our", and "xiome" all refes to the xiome.io open source project
+"we", "us", "our", and "xiome" all refer to the xiome.io open source project

 # xiome.io terms of service

-xiome's software and services are provided under the terms of the [ISC License](LICENSE) and also the terms below
+xiome's software and services are provided under the terms of the [isc license](license) and also the terms below

 we're not responsible or liable for anything that happens related to xiome